hiroshiban/StereofMRIsample/README.md

 ## **Acknowledgment**

 The StereofMRIsample package uses **Psychtoolboox** library for generating/presenting/controlling binocular disparity stimuli.
-We would like to express our sincere gratitude to the authors for sharing these great tools.
+We would like to express our sincere gratitude to the authors for sharing the great toolbox.

 **Psychtoolbox** : The individual Psychtoolbox core developers,
             (c) 1996-2011, David Brainard